nickangtc/nickang-blog-gatsby/content/blog/2020-10-04-7-things-i-learned-from-my-first-year-living-in-berlin-away-from-singapore/index.md

 In two days, I will mark my first year living away from Singapore in Berlin.
 I moved here with my wife and dog last year when I managed to get transferred to the Berlin office of my current employer.
 As you can imagine, life has been different since.

-![Our first day in Berlin at a restaurant with, believe it or not, our dog](/images/first-day-in-berlin.jpg)
+![Our first day in Berlin at a restaurant with, believe it or not, our dog](/images/first-day-in-berlin.jpg) _Our first day in Berlin at a restaurant with, believe it or not, our dog._

 In this article, I reflect on the lessons I have learned from my first year of living in Berlin.